moe123/coconut/ReadMe.markdown

 with a strong emphasis on concurrency ability and the subscripting side of things, `feel like scripting`, but Coconut is more than just yet-another-Object framework, it adds a syntax within the syntax, somehow, close to a meta-programming approach (or embedded meta-language) what we named mainly Features.
 Coconut implements type introspection (e.g knowing type [parent-type, properties] of an object at runtime) and a tiny barebones reflection system: a metaobject protocol (MOP).

-Coconut Objects sit between runtime (dynamic) and compile-time (static) polymorphism but is written in C++11, C++14 is not widely and fully implemented yet.
+Coconut Objects sit between runtime (dynamic) and compile-time (static) polymorphism, however, we did not templatized collections (which are underneath templates containing Any Objects) like in Rust or Swift because it has not advantages in our context except making initialization syntax complex for `nada`.
+Note that Coconut is written in C++11, C++14 is not widely and fully implemented yet.

 -----------------------------------------------------------------------------------------------